gferhpc/supercomputing.tue.nl/pages/documentation/steps/access/ssh.md

     [username@tue-login002 ~]$
     ```

-    1. The username is equal to your TU/e network login name, which is usually a numeric value or starts with a `s` for students.
-    2. Use the same password as the one you're using to log onto your TU/e account when prompted.

 !!! info

-        The username is equal to your TU/e network login name.
+    The USERNAME is equal to your TU/e network login name.
 This is usually a numeric value or starts with a `s` for students.
 Use the same password as the one you're using to log onto your TU/e account when prompted.

 !!! note